-"As MILTON FRIEDMAN wrote in 1962, few trends could so thoroughly undermine the very foundations of our free society as acceptance by corporate officials of a social responsibility other than to make as much money for their stockholders as possible."
-[Orrell 2018, 212] Corporations are rational economic man, HOMO ECONOMICUS, writ large, according to orthodox neoclassical economic theory.
-Like the individual citizen, the corporation is taxed and regulated and may be rewarded with public employment, punished for mischief by judicial action, and possibly called on for sacrifice in the national interest, and may be saved from bankruptcy with generous handouts, as the western banks' bailouts were in the GREAT FINANCIAL CRISIS.
+In 1886 the MICHIGAN SUPREME COURT ruled that a corporation was entitled to the same legal status as a person, with rights including freedom of speech.
+In 1916, when HENRY FORD tried to prioritize business investments over dividends, his stockholders successfully sued.
+The court ruled the main purpose of a corporation is to maximize the shareholders' profits.
+As MILTON FRIEDMAN wrote in 1962, "Few trends could so thoroughly undermine the very foundations of our free society as acceptance by corporate officials of a social responsibility other than to make as much money for their stockholders as possible."
+Corporations are rational economic man, HOMO ECONOMICUS, writ large, according to orthodox neoclassical economic theory.
+Like the individual citizen, the corporation is taxed and regulated and may be rewarded with public employment, punished for mischief by judicial action, and possibly called on for sacrifice in the national interest, and once in a while, may be saved from bankruptcy with generous handouts, as the western banks' bailouts were in the GREAT FINANCIAL CRISIS.
 The people running a corporation are occasionally criminally responsible when the corporation has done something illegal.
 However, they are not when the corporation does something legal yet immoral.